Let’s imagine a restaurant in which the cooks don’t follow any recipes. Would you eat there?

 Processes (or cooking recipes for restaurants) are critical elements of organizations.
 They define how value is created, transcending departments’ boundaries.
 Thus, their Governance should be robust to guarantee efficient operations, but still flexible enough to enable rapid changes when needed.

-In a rapidly evolving world, organizations need efficient Process Governance to keep up the pace with markets’ changes and avoid unforeseen negative impacts.
+Efficient organizations model their processes and update their Governance to keep up the pace with markets’ changes and avoid unforeseen negative impacts.

 Process Governance: what is it?